bobaekang/icjia-r-workshop/slides/module6_slides2.md

 Coursera
 ========================================================
 * Requires registration and log-in
+* Offers courses, specializations and online degrees
+    * Find out more about different options [here](https://about.coursera.org/)
-* You can "audit" the course for free
+* You can "audit" a course for free
-    * Certification for course completion and online support become available onces you purchase the course
+    * Course Certificate and online support are available for a fee ($29-$99)
 * Notable contents
   * Data Science Specialization (10 courses)
   * Statistics with R Specialization (5 courses)